List of Bangladesh national football team managers: Summary

 Following his initial appointment for the 1975 Merdeka Tournament, Abdur Rahim holds a record of seven individual appointments, with his last coming for the 1990 Asian Games.
 German coach Otto Pfister holds the record of winning Bangladesh its first international trophy, the 4-nation Tiger Trophy held in Myanmar.
 Bangladesh won its first South Asian Games gold medal under Iraqi coach Samir Shaker in 1999 and secured its first SAFF Championship title under Austrian coach György Kottán in 2003.
-English coach Jamie Day, who coached Bangladesh from May 2018 to September 2021, secured the most victories (9) for the team.
-Spanish coach Javier Cabrera, who has been serving as head coach since 8 January 2022, holds the record for the most international games managed (30).
+Spanish coach Javier Cabrera, who served as head coach from 8 January 2022 to 30 April 2026, holds the records for the most international matches managed (39) and the most victories (10) as Bangladesh head coach.

 Managerial list

 Interim or caretaker coaches are listed in italics.